 Source: Seradata SpaceTrak Database [7]

-If there is a flight safety system (person-in–the-loop or autonomous) it may activate and terminate thrust and possibly break up the vehicle during the vehicle malfunction.
+If there is a flight safety system (manual or autonomous) it may activate and terminate thrust and possibly break up the vehicle during the vehicle malfunction.
 This action must also be considered as a consequence of a failure mode and should also be modelled to more accurately determine where debris would impact.

 Any flight that is launched internally in the country or over another country has the potential for causing debris to fall on people.
 For launches of new vehicles, the following criteria must be met: